q-m/mlc-eval/README.md

 # Run

-The easiest way would be to visit the [hosted app](https://q-m.github.io/mlc-eval/) directly.
+The easiest way would be to visit the [hosted app](https://developers.thequestionmark.org/mlc-eval/) directly.

-To run this tool yourself, you'll need [Ruby][] to generate the confusion matrix (see below), and [Node.js][] to run the application.
-To run the application yourself:
+To run this tool yourself, you'll need [Node.js][] to run the web application.
+For generating the confusion matrix for LIBSVM/LIBLINEAR (see below), you need [Ruby][].

+To run the web application yourself:
 ```
 $ npm install
 $ npm start